bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - Better: the wrong thing is harder than the right thing
   - Best: the wrong thing is impossible

+‘Best’ is not always possible or easy to achieve, but we should be aiming for it.

 ..., TBA.

 ## Thin views